erbridge/supernova.pet/content/services/index.md

 | overnight                   | £20 / night |
 | additional pet              |  +50% / pet |

-For sitting longer than one day, I take a deposit on booking.
+For longer bookings, a deposit might be required.

 ## Location